edman86/getPizza/README.md

 ## Application for ordering pizza.

-### All application components, styles and animations are written from scratch, without any use of third-party UI libraries or frameworks.
+### All components, styles and animations of the application are made from scratch, without any use of third-party UI libraries or frameworks

-### The SASS preprocessor was used for the styles.
+### Styles are made using SASS preprocessor and BEM methodology

+### State of the application is managing by using Redux

+### For asynchronous requests is using Redux Thunk

+### To implement dynamic routing in the app is using React Router

-### For the backend of the application used Firebase.
+### For the backend of the application is using Firebase

-### The application is fully responsive with mobile first approach.
+### The application is fully responsive with "mobile first" approach

 ## Stack